Jamesalem/ExpenseTracker/README.md

 # ExpenseTracker

-A simple Android expense-tracking app built with:
+A modern Android expense-tracking app built with:

 - **Jetpack Compose** for UI
 - **Room** for local persistence